Planando offers a 10-day trip to discover Morocco.

 Transfer to Marrakech.

-Our team will take you directly to the booked Riad or the Riad staff will take care of you directly.
+Your driver will take you directly to the booked Riad or the Riad staff will take care of you directly.

 Marrakech | Imperial City | Medina World Heritage Site

 The city sightseeing is not organized; in this way you can retain and preserve your personal impressions.

 Every place, palace, site that you visit brings with it a knowledge and an infinite story; your experience is told only by living first hand every corner of Marrakech.
 Getting lost in Marrakech is like entering a historical and epoch-making novel.

 We recommend a visit to the Museum of Photography, the Douiria Mouassine, the Bahia Palace, the Medersa of Ali ben Youssef, the Palais el-Badi, the Tombs of the Saadis and the Royal Palace.
 The new YSL Museum opened in 2017 and the Jardin Majorelle.

 Departure from the Riad, where your driver, will come to pick you up.